Creates a modpack lockfile for files hosted on Modrinth (mods, resource packs, shaders and datapacks).

 --author <author> Modpack author; required

---projectUrl <projectUrl> Modpack URL
+--projectUrl <projectUrl> Modpack URL; defaults to a guessed Modrinth project URL

---sourceUrl <sourceUrl> Modpack source code URL
+--sourceUrl <sourceUrl> Modpack source code URL; defaults to a guessed GitHub repository URL

---modloader <modloader> Modpack modloader; required
+--modloader <modloader> Modpack modloader, list of loaders fetched from Modrinth; required

 --targetModloaderVersion <targetModloaderVersion> Target modloader version

---targetMinecraftVersion <targetMinecraftVersion> Target Minecraft version; required
+--targetMinecraftVersion <targetMinecraftVersion> Target Minecraft version, list of versions fetched from Modrinth; required

 INFORMATION